AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 The category is still young.
 Three directions look likely over the next 2–3 years:

-For a deeper look at where this is heading, see the future of conversational AI in restaurant apps.
+Menu Buddy is actively exploring all three directions — if you want to follow the roadmap, download the app and turn on update notifications.
+For a deeper look at where the category is heading, see the future of conversational AI in restaurant apps.

 Frequently Asked Questions